falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 **10. What type of documentation and support do you believe is needed to improve the onboarding and getting started experience for new community members?**

-* Improving documentation and support can enhance the onboarding and getting started experience for new members of the Falco community
+* Improving documentation and support can enhance the onboarding and getting started experience for new members of the Falco community.
-* Respondents suggest more examples, tutorials, use case implementation tutorials, and specific examples of custom security monitoring with rules configuration and integration with cloud providers' services
+* Respondents suggest more examples, tutorials, use case implementation tutorials, and specific examples of custom security monitoring with rules configuration and integration with cloud providers' services.
-* Respondents also suggest more working samples of integrations with AWS services, more information on probes, documentation recency, and freshness, and more analysis of performance impact across different workload types
+* Respondents also suggest more working samples of integrations with AWS services, more information on probes, documentation recency, and freshness, and more analysis of performance impact across different workload types.

 ## Community support